Table of Contents

 Summary

 While perimenopause is an expected part of a woman’s life cycle, the addition of IBS symptoms may come as a shock.
-Changes in estrogen and progesterone may worsen IBS symptoms, such as constipation, diarrhea, bloating, and pain.

 “Perimenopause and IBS” was written by Registered Dietitian Becky Rashidifard.
 Reviewed/edited by Su-Nui Escobar, DCN, RDN, FAND.